 I also like that Golde invites people to respond to the email with any questions.
 For shoppers who may be unfamiliar with superfoods, their benefits, or unsure how to use them, this provides a convenient way to get in contact with customer support.

-Additionally, under the header, “Thought you might like these, too!”
-Golde introduces a variety of similar product recommendations so that shoppers who may not be sold on their original choice can easily click to explore the entire collection.
+Pro-tip: Under the header, the use of the phrase, “Thought you might like these, too!” lets Golde introduce a variety of similar product recommendations so that shoppers who may not be sold on their original choice can easily click to explore the entire collection.

 Subject line: Staticbabe, we have something special… 24 hours left 🖤🖤